dramco-iwast/guide/Sensors/power.md

 The power module can be used to provide energy to the whole system.
 The module is based around a battery which voltage is converted to a stable output voltage.
 It includes a photovoltaic panel with an MPPT algorithm to efficiently extract microwatts to milliwatts of power from the solar panel and recharge the battery.
-When the battery eventually does run out, it can also be recharged via usb.
+When the battery eventually does run out, it automatically disconnects the battery from the system.
+The battery can also be recharged via usb.

 This module includes an LDR (Light Dependent Resistor) which output is converted to an illuminance value.